csc-training/hpc-python/docs/00-overview.md

 - Python is an interpreted language
     - no pre-compiled binaries, all code is translated on-the-fly to machine instructions
-    - byte-code as a middle step and may be stored (.pyc)
+    - byte-code as a middle step which may be stored (.pyc)

 - All objects are dynamic in Python
     - nothing is fixed == optimisation nightmare